Alison Littlewood

 Alison Littlewood is a British author of horror novels and short stories.
 She also writes under the name Alison J. Littlewood and the pen name A. J. Elwood.

-She currently lives in Doncaster, South Yorkshire with her partner.
+Littlewood grew up in Penistone, South Yorkshire.
+She attended Northumbria University where she studied English and history.
+She began a career in marketing, but later switched to writing fiction.
+Littlewood currently lives in Doncaster, South Yorkshire with her partner.